Land Art Festival Grindelwald

 Claudia Morgenthaler and Claudia Rohn

 Claudia Morgenthaler (*1985) grew up in a small farming village and knew early on that she wanted to become a florist.
-After completing her apprenticeship, she obtained her federal certificate and master craftsman's diploma.
-She describes her style as nature-oriented and intuitive.
-In addition to her professional work as a florist and terrace designer, she runs her own flower field in Alchenstorf BE and uses these cut flowers to design creative works that are constantly changing due to seasonality.
+After completing her apprenticeship, she went on to earn the Federal Certificate of Competence and the Master Florist Diploma.
+She describes her style as nature-inspired, intuitive, and seasonal.
+However, she also knows how to adapt her style when needed—for example, in her floral interpretation for „Flowers for Art“ 2025 at the Kunsthaus Aarau.
+In addition to her work as a florist and terrace designer, she runs her own flower field in Alchenstorf, BE, where she grows seasonal, pesticide-free flowers.

 Heidi Bernet and Erwin Bernhard | CH